-The House appointed 34 Republican and 18 Democratic conferees to the omnibus energy bill (HR 6), just hours before the first conference committee on the measure got under way last Thursday.
+The House appointed 34 Republican and 18 Democratic conferees to the omnibus energy bill (HR 6), just hours before the first conference committee on the measure got under way on Thursday.

 The House conferees came from 12 committees, including the Energy and Commerce, Armed Services, Agriculture, Education and Workforce, Financial Services, Government Reform, Judiciary, Resources, Rules, Science, Transportation and Infrastructure and Ways and Means.
 The conferees’ task will be to reconcile the widely divergent versions of the House and Senate energy bills.